bluebanquise/bluebanquise/documentation/stack/vocabulary.rst

   {% endfor %}
   {{ my_names_list[0] }}

-Note that index start at 0.
+Note that index starts at 0.

 Output will be: